iamkristian/iamkristian.github.io/_posts/2014-03-07-elastic_search-hacking-the-y-combinator.md

 categories: ruby rails elastic_search
 ---

+I've wanted to dive into Elastic search and see what it does for sometime.
+Mostly to see how it was working with it.

 ## Search Basics

 When you first dive into search, there's a couple of concepts you need to know about.